qmk/qmk_firmware/keyboards/dm9records/plaid/keymaps/stephen-huan/readme.md

-# stephen-huan's keymap for Plaida
+# stephen-huan's keymap for Plaid